KatherineMichel/portfolio/doc/a-lesson-in-leadership.md

 The event was an extension of a quarterly meetup I helped launch a couple years ago.

-During the event, I marveled at how impressive the managing director overseeing a division was... his communication skills, knowledge of his domain, and sense of humor.
+During the event, I marveled at how impressive the general manager overseeing a division was... his communication skills, knowledge of his domain, and sense of humor.

 Afterward, I hung around meeting people.

-All of a sudden, the managing director appeared in front of me.
+All of a sudden, the general manager appeared in front of me.
 I was very surprised.
 I'd never met him before and had no idea that he knew of me.

 He knew my name and thanked me for all that I do, then chatted with me about my work.